CERTCC/VINCE/README.md

 VINCE, a Django application, is designed to run in Amazon Web Services (AWS) and is developed around many of AWS services such as Cognito, S3, ElasticBeanstalk, Cloudfront, SQS, SNS, and SES.
-VINCE users the python library, [warrant](https://github.com/capless/warrant), for AWS Cognito authentication.
+VINCE uses the python library, [warrant](https://github.com/capless/warrant), for AWS Cognito authentication.
 [Warrant](https://github.com/capless/warrant) has been slightly modified and is included with VINCE.